“It’s not just the beauty of a building you should look at, its the construction of the foundation that will stand the test of time.” -David Allan Coe

 - After the septic system settles away from the house or the electrical service entrance is compromised there can be large invoices coming your way

-I have quoted two homes with a gravel pad and driven pilings.
-I did not get either bid because they were too expensive.
+I have quoted homes with a gravel pad and driven pilings and did not secure the projects because they were too expensive.
 It was not that my numbers were outrageous but that the owners both thought that building on permafrost would be less expensive.
 I was asked if I would build one of these houses on the gravel pad system outlined above.
 I said I would not.
 The reason I would not build the house only on a gravel is that I could not warranty the house based on the number of failed foundations I have seen or worked with.

 Checklist for buying a house that is built on permafrost